Plan a Disney Vacation

 The next time on our how to plan a Disney vacation agenda is making reservations.
 The first thing is figuring out how we are going to get to Orlando.
 You can get to Orlando by Plane, Train or Automobile.
 (Sounds like a bad movie.)
 Which way is better for you?

 Next it's time to figure out where you'll sleep.
 There are lots of options in and out of the Disney World complex.
 Disney now has around 25,000 rooms and there are over 140,000 rooms in the Orlando area.

 Dad will be glad to help you choose the Perfect place to sleep.

 The last thing we need to figure out is what tickets we need for our trip.
 The big question is whether to buy tickets separately or get it all together in a package.

 Dad believes you should have some professional help.
 (No, not that kind.)
 I'm talking about a Professional Walt Disney World Travel Agent you can turn all the details over to and let them handle it for you.
-Dad has partnered with Pixie and Pirate Destinations a wonderful Travel Agency that wants to help you with all the details of your trip.
+Dad has partnered with Destinations to Travel a wonderful Travel Agency that wants to help you with all the details of your trip.
 Give them a buzz today.

 A big part of how to plan a Disney vacation is where are you going to eat.
 Dining at Walt Disney World is part of the experience.
 There are over 100 restaurants at Walt Disney World so you have lots of choices.

 There are two types of restaurants.
 Table Service Restaurants and Quick Service Restaurants.
 When you eat at the Table Service Restaurants you will want to make reservations.
 Disney calls them Advanced Dining Reservations.